 Readers should remember the following issues when interpreting the findings in this report:

 - Data presented are combined youth self-report and parent-report data.
-If an NLTS Wave 2 or NLTS2 Wave 3 youth interview/survey was completed, youth's responses to these items were used in this report.
-In both studies, if a youth interview/survey could not be completed for an eligible youth or if a youth was reported by parents not to be able to participate in an interview/survey, parent responses were used.
-For the subsample of out-of-high school youth included in this report, the youth interview/survey was the source of data for post-high school outcomes for 84 percent of NLTS youth and for 70 percent of NLTS2 youth, and the parent interview was the source for 16 percent of NLTS youth and 30 percent of NLTS2 youth who did not have a youth interview.
-Combining data across respondents raises the question of whether parent and youth responses would concur—i.e., would the same findings result if parents' responses were reported instead of youth's responses.
-When both parents and youth were asked whether the youth belonged to an organized community group, currently worked for pay, worked for pay in the past 2 years, and the wages currently employed youth earned per hour, their responses agreed from 70 percent to 91 percent of the time in NLTS and from 69 percent to 80 percent of the time in NLTS2.
+If a Wave 3 youth interview/survey was completed, youth's responses to these items were used in this report.
+If a youth interview/survey could not be completed for an eligible youth or if a youth was reported by parents not to be able to participate in an interview/survey, parent responses were used.
+For the subsample of out-of-high school youth included in this report, the youth interview/survey was the source of data for post-high school outcomes for 84 percent of youth, and the parent interview was the source for 16 percent of youth.
+Combining data across respondents raises the question of whether parent and youth responses would concur—that is, would the same findings result if parents' responses were reported instead of youth's responses.
+When both parents and youth were asked whether the youth belonged to an organized community group, currently worked for pay, and worked for pay in the past 2 years, and the wages currently employed youth earned per hour, their responses agreed from 69 percent to 80 percent of the time.

 - Several types of analyses were conducted for this report, including between-group means, between-group percentages, and within-subject percentages.
 Because of the weighted nature of NLTS2 data, equality between the mean values of the responses to a single survey item in two disjoint subpopulations was based on a test statistic essentially equivalent to a two-sample t test for independent samples using weighted data.
 Sample sizes for each group being compared were never less than 30.
 For a two-tailed test, the test statistic was the square of the t statistic, which then followed an approximate chisquare distribution with one degree of freedom, that is, an F (1, infinity) distribution.